LeonRischar/ptsql_austria/README.md

 - add requirements.txt

 # Description
-This repo contains the code to calculate the PTSQL in Austria.
+This project contains the code to calculate the Public Transport Service Quality Levels (PTSQL) for Austria.

 # Structure
 - data/: